ErikOSorensen/rgtools/README.md

 </test_heterogeneity>
 ```

+A `separate_effects` being true indicates that there are hypothesis about the effect in each of the indicated subgroups.

+A `different_effects` being true indicates that there is a hypothesis about the effect being the same in the indicated subgroups.

 #### test_feature

 What feature of the outcomes is involved?
 Most of the time this will be *mean* (which